-Ms. Ellsworth has counseled numerous clients in commercial disputes on issues including patent infringement, trade secret misappropriation, contract law, civil procedure, real property disputes, tort law, administrative law and procedure and constitutional law.
-She has also counseled and represented clients in both civil and criminal appeals involving patent infringement, contract law, constitutional law and criminal law and procedure.
-Ms. Ellsworth has argued appeals in the First, Second, and Sixth Circuits and the Massachusetts Appeals Court.
+Ms. Ellsworth has counseled numerous clients in commercial disputes on issues including patent infringement, trade secret misappropriation, contract law, civil procedure, real property disputes, tort law, administrative law and procedure, and constitutional law.
+She has also counseled and represented clients in both civil and criminal appeals involving patent infringement, contract law, constitutional law, and criminal law and procedure.
+Ms. Ellsworth has represented clients in Massachusetts and other state trial and appellate courts, including the Supreme Judicial Court, in administrative tribunals, as well as in federal district courts and in the United States Courts of Appeals for the First, Second, Fourth, Fifth, Sixth, Ninth, Tenth, and Federal Circuits, and the Supreme Court.
+She has argued before both federal and state appeals courts, including the First, Second, and Sixth Circuits and the Massachusetts Appeals Court.

 - Defending against putative class action lawsuits in federal and state court arising out of a recent highly publicized data breach.

 - Representing multinational networking equipment manufacturer in a patent infringement appeal in the Federal Circuit and Supreme Court, in a case argued in the Supreme Court in March 2015.

 - Helped lead the WilmerHale team in filing a brief in Obergefell v.
 Hodges, concerning government recognition of the freedom to marry, on behalf of a total of 303 Republican, libertarian, conservative and center-right high-profile activists and government officials, including past presidential candidates, seven current and former governors, and 23 current and former members of the House of Representatives and US Senate.
 The brief received significant media attention when filed.